 The general format for referencing printed material is:

-Author name, ‘Title of Smaller Work if Part of a Larger Work’, in Title of Larger Work, names and titles of editor or translator (Place published: Name of Publisher, Year), page range if part of a larger work (p. # cited).
+Author name, ‘Title of Smaller Work if Part of a Larger Work’, in Title of Larger Work, names and titles of editor or translator (Name of Publisher, Year), page range if part of a larger work (p. # cited).

-For more specific information on referencing books, see section 11.2.2 of the MHRA Style Guide, or section ii of the Faculty Guide and the examples below.
+For more specific information on referencing books, see section 7.3 of the MHRA Style Guide, and the examples below.

-Pamela Regis, A Natural History of the Romance Novel (Philadelphia: University of Pennsylvania Press, 2003), p.
+Pamela Regis, A Natural History of the Romance Novel (University of Pennsylvania Press, 2003), p.
 86.

-Charlotte Brontë, Villette, ed. by Herbert Rosengarten and Margaret Smith (Oxford: Oxford University Press, 1984), p.
+Charlotte Brontë, Villette, ed. by Herbert Rosengarten and Margaret Smith (Oxford University Press, 1984), p.
 103.

-Stephen Orgel, ‘Shakespeare Illustrated’, in The Cambridge Companion to Shakespeare and Popular Culture, ed. by Robert Shaughnessy (Cambridge: Cambridge University Press, 2008), pp. 67-92 (p.
+Stephen Orgel, ‘Shakespeare Illustrated’, in The Cambridge Companion to Shakespeare and Popular Culture, ed. by Robert Shaughnessy (Cambridge University Press, 2008), pp. 67-92 (p.
 72).

-Congenial Spirits: The selected letters of Virginia Woolf, ed. by Joanne Trautmann Banks (London: Hogarth, 1989), pp. 357.
+Congenial Spirits: The selected letters of Virginia Woolf, ed. by Joanne Trautmann Banks (Hogarth, 1989), pp. 357.

 If you are referring to an edited critical collection as a whole, rather than by it's individual essays or chapters, then you would follow the same citation format.

-The Cambridge Companion to Queer Studies, ed. by Siobhan B. Somerville (Cambridge: Cambridge University Press, 2020).
+The Cambridge Companion to Queer Studies, ed. by Siobhan B. Somerville (Cambridge University Press, 2020).

-Books in databases like Early English Books Online (EEBO) or The Internet Archive are somewhat unique among internet-based material because they are usually scans of printed material and thus considered stable source., so you do not need to provide the URL or the access date.
+Books in databases like Early English Books Online (EEBO) or The Internet Archive are somewhat unique among internet-based material because they are usually scans of printed material and thus considered stable, so you do not need to provide the URL or the accessed date.
 You can use the publication information found on the title page or verso of the book, like most other printed material.

 John Bunyan, The Pilgrim’s Progress from this World to that which is to Come: Delivered under the Similitude of a Dream, wherein is Discovered the Manner of his setting out his Dangerous Journey and Safe Arrival as the Desired Country, 11th edn (London: Printed for Nathanial Ponder at the Peacock in the Poultry near the Church, 1688), p.
 11.

-For books in databases which have been transcribed, such as in Project Gutenberg, these are less stable sources, so you included the database name where you found it (like an ebook) and the URL and date accessed.
+For books in databases which have been transcribed, such as in Project Gutenberg, these are less stable sources, so include the URL and date accessed (like you would for an eBook).

 Author Name, Book Title in Title of Collection p. x (if available) <URL> [accessed day month year].